 If the stockholders approve the amendment to the Certificate of Incorporation, Alexion expects to file a Certificate of Amendment with the Secretary of State of the State of Delaware immediately following the Annual Meeting.
-Upon the amendment becoming effective, which is intended to occur on or around May [], 2011, Alexion will effect the 2:1 stock split in the form of a 100% dividend.
-Each stockholder of record on May [], 2011 will receive one additional share of common stock for each share of common stock already held on that date.
-The payment date for the additional shares is expected to occur on or around May [], 2011.
+Following the effective date of the amendment, which is intended to occur on or around May 13, 2011, Alexion will effect the 2:1 stock split in the form of a 100% dividend.
+Each stockholder of record on May 2, 2011 will receive one additional share of common stock for each share of common stock already held on that date.
+The payment date for the additional shares is expected to occur on or around May 20, 2011.
 Alexion will also have reserved for issuance the maximum number of shares of common stock subject to options and other awards which have been granted or may be granted under Alexion's equity incentive plans, which provide that the number of shares of common stock reserved for issuance shall be appropriately adjusted in the event of a stock split.